j-steinbach/j-steinbach.github.io/src/content/blog/chatgpt-obsidian-anki.md

 ## Goal/What I want

-Turn the most common French words as Anki cards.
+Turn the most common French words into Anki cards.
 Ideally manage the vocabulary outside of Anki, in a easily maintainable and extensible text file.

 ## The stupid approach